-Primarily a soup shop, the menu from Chef Dan Robinson at this casual spot has evolved to also include Belgian style fries, craft burgers and specialty sodas.
-The compact shop is known to offer a daily roster of six or so hearty, house-made soups with crunchy or fresh garnishes in varieties like Senegalese Peanut, Moroccan Lamb Meatball and Curried Sweet Apple.
+Primarily a soup shop, the menu at this casual spot has evolved to also include Belgian style fries, craft burgers and specialty sodas.
+The compact shop is known to offer a daily roster of hearty, house-made soups with crunchy or fresh garnishes.

-A contemporary eatery opened by chef Juan Castillo that offers fresh takes on traditional Peruvian foods.
-The menu features composed plates of chicken empanadas, quinoa croquettes and pork belly chicharron for generally $10 a plate or less.
+This Hamilton spot offers a fresh take on traditional Peruvian foods.
+The menu features composed plates of chicken empanadas, quinoa croquettes, and pork belly chicharron.

 Join the conversation Load comments